mr-cal/craft-llm/README.md

 # craft-llm

-A script to set up an LXD container named `craft-llm` for copilot development on *craft* projects (snapcraft, rockcraft, charmcraft, etc.).
+A script to set up an LXD containers named `craft-llm-<n>` for copilot development on *craft* projects.

 ## What it does

 `setup_container.py` automates the following:

-1. Launches an Ubuntu 24.04 LTS LXD container called `craft-llm`.
+1. Launches an Ubuntu LXD container called `craft-llm-<n>`.
-2. Renames the default `ubuntu` user and group to match the host username (for example, `callahan.kovacs@canonical.com`), and moves the home directory to the same path as on the host (for example, `/home/callahan.kovacs@canonical.com`).
-This ensures venv scripts — whose shebangs reference the host home path — resolve correctly in both environments without any symlinks or re-syncing.
+2. Renames the default `ubuntu` user and group to match the host username, and moves the home directory to the same path as on the host.
+   This ensures venv scripts, whose shebangs reference the host home path, resolve correctly in both environments without any symlinks or re-syncing.
 3. Configures a 1:1 UID/GID mapping so that bind-mounted files appear owned by the container user inside the container and by the host user outside it.
 4. Adds three bind mounts from the host into the container: